Security Architecture

 Why This Matters

-Prompt injection is the #1 security risk for AI systems — it's OWASP's top LLM vulnerability.
-An attacker embeds instructions in an email or web page, and the AI follows them instead of yours.
-Without defences, a single malicious email could cause the AI to leak confidential data or take unauthorised actions.
+Prompt injection is the single biggest security risk facing AI today — ranked #1 by the industry body that tracks these threats.
+An attacker hides instructions inside an email or a web page, and an unguarded AI follows them instead of yours.
+Without defences, a single malicious message could cause the AI to leak confidential data or take actions it was never asked to take.

 1